Debalent/Finthos/PROSPECT-BUSINESS-PACKAGE.md

 # 📧 Professional Package for Prospective Buyers

-## From: Demond J. Balentine, CEO & Founder, PeoplePay
+## From: Demond J. Balentine, CEO & Founder, Finthos
 ## Date: October 17, 2025

 ---

 Dear Arlo,

-Thank you for your interest in PeoplePay.
+Thank you for your interest in Finthos.
 As requested, I've prepared a comprehensive package including the full platform walkthrough and detailed app store deployment strategy.

 ## 📦 Complete Package Contents